paulyc/FoxNewsGenerator/README.md

 Fox News® is a registered trademark of News Corporation CNN® is a registered trademark of Cable News Network, Inc.

-All trademarks used pursuant to the fair use provisions of [15 U.S.C.
+All trademarks usage shall not be actionable as dilution by blurring or dilution by tarnishment pursuant to the fair use provisions of [15 U.S.C.
 1125](https://www.law.cornell.edu/uscode/text/15/1125):

 * (c)(3)(A)(ii) Any fair use, including a nominative or descriptive fair use, or facilitation of such fair use, of a famous mark by another person other